 The museums inside the palace are open every day of the week except on Mondays, from 10 a.m. to 6 p.m.
 (10 a.m. to 4 p.m. for the Budapest History Museum from November to February).

 Guests can freely explore the exterior of the castle.
-If you wish, it is also possible to opt for a guided tour of the surroundings of Buda Castle to find out more about the rich history of the former royal palace.
+If you wish, it is also possible to opt for a free guided tour of the surroundings of Buda Castle to find out more about the rich history of the former royal palace.
+It’s up to you to choose how much you wish to tip the tour guide.

-👉Find out more about rates and availability: guided tour of Buda Castle.
+👉Find out more: guided tour of Buda Castle.

 👍 The Captain’s tip 👍